solid/web-access-control-spec/README.md

 in poor security usability.
 Developers should in particular be aware of these two cases:

-  1. A user has previously set a `dct:valid`, but the current user decides to modify the time and date even though the authorization previously given would still be valid.
+  1. A user has previously set a `dc:valid`, but the current user decides to modify the time and date even though the authorization previously given would still be valid.
 In this case, the user should be warned that some clients may not see the update, and